deepanshigaur/Treasure-Hunt-Game/README.md

     * -Screen.py: creates the game screen/ instruction screen
     * -buttons.py: makes the button that moves the player icon
     * -game_menu.py: sets the user in the initial position and creates character
+    * -other_menu.py: creates the other menu to help user move the icon
+    * -parts.py: creates the icon and sets position

 ## Project Structure *(Software Lead)*

 The Project is broken down into the following file structure: